 |Supporting Children Learning||0||TBC|

-- 5 GCSEs at grade C, or grade 4, or above, including English.
+- 5 GCSEs at grade 4 (C) or above, including English language.

-- An Enhanced Disclosure and Barring Service (DBS) disclosure will also be required.
+- An enhanced Disclosure and Barring Service (DBS) check

-- Access to HE Diplomas are accepted, 30 level 3 credits at Merit grade are required.
+Learners who studied an Access to HE Diploma with 30 level 3 credits at Merit grade will also be considered.

 International (EEA) applicants:

 International applicants from the European Economic Area (EEA) may be asked to complete IELTS and achieve a level 7 if there are significant doubts about an applicant's level to communicate.
 A NARIC statement of comparability will be required to translate grades into their UK equivalents.